Microbiology

 Expand your knowledge of some of the planet's most dominant life forms, and take part in research projects with a global impact on this BSc Microbiology course.

 As part of the UK's oldest microbiology department you can develop laboratory skills in purpose-built microbiology facilities and be taught by world-leading experts, with particular strengths in virology and bacteriology.
 Furthermore, you will benefit from membership of the Microbiology Society and strong links with industry.
-We have an overall student satisfaction score of 93% in BSc Microbiology in the National Student Survey 2020.
+We are currently in the process of applying for accreditation from the Royal Society of Biology to further enhance this course.

 Through the course, you will learn about the fundamental properties, genetics and physiology of diverse microbes.
 Options will then allow you to focus on areas that most interest you, including medical, environmental or food microbiology.
 You will also have the chance to carry out a year-long industrial placement or a paid vacation studentship in order to gain valuable work and research experience.